LightDark

 01

-Before building anything, ask: what are the 3 things a visitor most needs to accomplish on this site?
-For a home crafts and design business, those are almost always: understand what you do, see proof that you do it well, and contact you easily.
-Every page, every navigation item, every button should serve at least one of those three goals.
+Before building anything, ask: what are the 3 things a visitor (ie, potential customer) most need to accomplish when visiting your business or brand’s website?
+For a home crafts and design business, those are almost always: understanding what you do, seeing proof of your end product you are selling, and having a path to purchase your products/services and providing a clear way to contact you and your business easily.

 02

-Once you know user goals, map your content accordingly.
-Services pages answer “what do you do?”
-Portfolio pages answer “can I see your work?”
-About pages answer “can I trust you?”
-Contact pages answer “how do I reach you?”
-Every piece of content has a logical home — plan that home before you build it.
+Once you know customer’s goals, map your website content accordingly.
+Services pages should answer ‘what do you do?’ and questions a customer might have about your business.
+Portfolio pages should answer ‘can I see your work?’
+About YOUR BUSINESS NAME pages answer ‘can I trust you?’
+Contact your business pages answer ‘how do I reach you for what you are selling?’

 03

-With a finalized sitemap in hand, you can now evaluate Wix templates based on whether they support your navigation structure — not the other way around.
-This one shift in order of operations transforms the platform from a constraint into a tool.
-You are now choosing a template that serves your blueprint, not accepting a template’s implied structure by default.
+With a finalized sitemap in hand, evaluate Wix templates based on whether they support your navigation structure — not the other way around.
+This one shift transforms the platform from a constraint into a tool.

 04

-Write Content for People, Then Optimize for Search
+Write Website Content for Your Ideal Customer, Then Optimize the Content for Search Engines like Google, Bing and Yahoo.

-With the structure and user journey defined, write page content that speaks directly to your customer’s needs.
-Then — and only then — layer in SEO optimization: keyword-rich headings, meta descriptions, alt text, and internal linking.
-Strategy-first content converts.
-Keyword-stuffed content alienates users and still performs poorly.
+Write website page content that speaks directly to your customer’s needs.
+Then — and only then — layer in search engine optimization (SEO) with keyword-rich headings, meta descriptions, alt text, and internal linking.
+Build your website strategy-first and then create content that converts.
+Remember that keyword-stuffed content alienates potential customers.

 05

-Build, Test, and Refine Based on Real Data
+Build, Test, and Refine Based on Real Website and User Data

-Launch the site, connect analytics, and watch how real users move through it.
-Where do they drop off?
-What do they click that you didn’t expect?
-Use that data to continually refine the experience.
-A website is never finished — it evolves with your customers’ needs.
+Launch your business/brand website, connect Google or Adobe analytics, and watch how real customers (users) move through the new website redesign.
+Where do customers (users) drop off?
+What do they click unexpectedly get unexpected results?
+Use that customer data to continually refine your business’s website experience.
+A website is never finished.
+It only evolves over time.

 Does your current website have a clear navigational hierarchy?
 Ashley Bailey Designs offers website audits that identify exactly where your site structure is costing you customers.

-Even a beautifully structured website with a flawless user experience will underperform if no one can find it.
-For a local home improvement business like CAD Home Crafters & Designs, search visibility is the single greatest driver of new customer acquisition — and it begins with understanding how your customers search, what words they use, and how to position your business in your geographic market.
+Even a beautifully structured website will underperform if no one can find it.
+For a local custom home builder business like CAD Home Crafters & Designs, search visibility is the single greatest driver of new customer acquisition — and your website strategy begins with understanding how your ideal customers search, what words they use, and how to position your business geographically.

 This is the discipline of keyword research — and it should happen before a single word of website copy is written.
 Not after.